Yggdra Unison: Combat

 Combat is performed in real-time in a capture-the-flag format; the player is given 300 seconds to defeat the enemy general and capture his or her fortress.
 Each side is initially able to deploy two units, but by capturing neutral villages or deployment points (the latter are exclusive to each side), up to three additional units may be deployed at a time for a total of five.
 When one side's deployment points are captured by the other, the attacked side's units are forced to retreat if there is not a surplus of deployment points.
 For instance, if Milanor's army was fighting Ishiene and had captured one village in order to deploy three units, then that village were captured by one of Ishiene's soldiers, Milanor's third unit would have to return to base, losing half its hit points.
 In addition, enemy soldiers which are made to retreat cannot be redeployed, but allied units can be deployed any number of times as long as they still have hit points.

 Villages may be captured back and forth with impunity, but when a non-village deployment point is captured by the enemy, it is permanently destroyed.
-Villages are denoted with small house-shaped icons, allied deployment points are shown as small cannon-shaped icons, and defensive ones are portrayed as fences.
-Each side's base is shown as a small flag icon.
-Units that sit on villages and fortresses slowly recover HP as they do so, which is shown by their outlines flashing green.
+Units that sit on villages and fortresses slowly recover HP as they do so.

-Other map objects include ballistic weapons, which can be captured and used by one side or the other; treasure hunt points, depicted as hut icons; card discovery points, which allow the player to see which card is in play and are shaped like magnifying glasses; and event triggers, which are shaped like question marks.
+Other map objects include ballistic weapons, which can be captured and used by one side or the other; treasure hunt points; card discovery points, which allow the player to see which card is in play; and event triggers.
 These cannot be used unless touched by an allied unit.

 When two units touch, a clash begins, and the two units attack one another in the style of Fire Emblem battles; after the player's unit attacks, he or she will be prompted to begin a Unison.
 When a Unison begins, a circle of effect called an Impact Circle appears, and every other allied character on the field will be assigned a number; by entering the numbers of any allies within the Impact Circle, those units will join in the attack and do even more damage.
 Any unit whose HP is reduced to zero retreats; if the player continues a Union Attack after the enemy's HP hits zero, they start dealing fatal damage.
 If the HP bar reaches zero twice, this is considered a Kill Out.
 Unison Attacks can only be used by players.